DarienLibrary/website_content/content/_finished/early_lit_ipads/early-literacy-ipads.md

 **Bugs & Buttons 2** By Little Bit Studio<br />
 Beautiful bugs teach you how to count.

+**Busy Shapes** By Edoki Academy<br />
+Explore shapes and practice hand-eye coordination with the fun game.

 **Drive About: Number Neighborhood** By Artgig Studio<br />
 Fun math games By car, balloon, or boat.